-The percentage of employees completing their probationary period in the 4th quarter of FY17 has decreased from the 3rd quarter, and it has decreased in comparison to the same quarter last year.
-Because overall hiring rates for FY17 are lower than any previous fiscal year since FY12, the level of separations has had a greater impact on the rate of employees completing their probationary period.
-FY17 probationary completion rates are approximately 5% lower than FY16.
-Given the substantial cost of turnover, the State needs to examine factors that affect employee retention and talent acquisition, particularly for highly competitive occupations.
+The percentage of employees completing their probationary period in the 2nd Quarter of FY18 has increased from the previous quarter; however it has decreased in comparison to the same quarter last year.
+The past four (4) fiscal years show that approximately one-third of new hires leave state employment within one (1) year.
+Classifications represented by pay band 55 and lower account for the highest percentage of non-completion.
+Management groups represent the smallest percentage of non-completion.
+Given the substantial cost of turnover; the State needs to examine factors that affect employee retention and talent acquisition, particularly for highly competitive occupations.